fsharp/fslang-design/RFCs/FS-1093-additional-conversions.md

    - `int32` --> `int64`/`float64`
    - `op_Implicit` when both source and destination are nominal.

-3. Implements an opt-in warning when any of these are used (outside existing uses of upcasting)
+3. Implements a warning when any of these are used (outside existing uses of upcasting).
+The warning is off by default for all but uses of F#-defined `op_Implicit`.

 Type-directed conversions are used as an option of last resort, at leaf expressions, so different types may be returned on each bracnh of compound structures like `if .. then ... else`.